 It provides the time and/or resources for the fellow to commit to a period of deep investigation, experimentation or research in their practice.

-Previous recipients are listed on the who got funded web page.
+Previous recipients are listed the results of our work

 Your application is assessed by a panel of external assessors.

-We assess how closely your proposal matches our long-term goal (outcome) that high quality and innovative new work is developed.
+We assess how closely your proposal matches the purpose of the Fellowship and our long-term goal (outcome) that high-quality New Zealand art is developed.

 If you are successful, we will contact you about your funding agreement including payment schedule and reporting requirements.